matthiasdemuzere/w2w/JOSS/paper.md

   * Pathway 1: **Morphological** parameters are assigned directly to the high-resolution LCZ map, and are afterwards aggregated to the lower-resolution WRF grid.
 In this way, the method produces a unique value of the different urban morphology parameters for each WRF grid cell.
 This was found to be more efficient in reproducing urban boundary layer features, especially in the outskirts of the city [@Zonato2020], and is in line with the [WUDAPT-to-COSMO](https://github.com/matthiasdemuzere/WUDAPT-to-COSMO) routine [@Varentsov2020].

-    Morphological urban canopy parameter values are provided in `LCZ_UCP_default.csv` (available in the github repository), and are generally based on @Stewart2012 and @Stewart2014.
-Building width (BW) is taken from URBPARM_LCZ.TBL (available in WRF's run/ folder).
-And while URBPARM_LCZ.TBL also has values on street width, `W2W` derives street width from the mean building height (MH_URB2D) and the Height-to-Width ratio (H2W), to have these fields consistent.
+    Morphological urban canopy parameter values are provided in `LCZ_UCP_default.csv`, and are generally based on @Stewart2012 and @Stewart2014.
+Building width (BW) is taken from `URBPARM_LCZ.TBL` (available in WRF's run/ folder).
+And while `URBPARM_LCZ.TBL` also has values on street width, `W2W` derives street width from the mean building height (MH_URB2D) and the Height-to-Width ratio (H2W), to have these fields consistent.

     In addition:
     * Plan (LP_URB2D), frontal (LF_URB2D) and total (LB_URB2D) area indices are based on formulas in @Zonato2020.